Digital piece work

 Greig de Peuter is an associate professor at Wilfred Laurier University and co-founder of Cultural Workers Organize.
 His work explores the recomposition of labour politics today as artists, contract workers, interns, self-employed, freelancers, part-timers and other flexible labour forces seek to collectively confront precarity and financial and social insecurity.

-Back to top | Webinar video | Biographies | Resources
+Back to top | Webinar video | Summary | Biographies | Resources

 Resources